SergeakaAimate/Ontology-Lab/docs/essays/INTELLECTUAL-THRILLER.md

   - Demonstrates the **MPO-System** in action—without naming it—as an operating system for reality

 ## Key Contributions
-- **READY-READY-SH OW!** as a scalable, multi-format intellectual platform:
+- **READY-READY-SHOW!** as a scalable, multi-format intellectual platform:
   - 1v1 duel → group “detective” mode → human vs. AI → AI vs. AI
   - Abstract generalizations: digits → sets → theorems → quantum states
 - **The “I” as gameplay**: A processual ontology where identity emerges through: